edmnikolaeva/stets_home/README.md

 <tr>
 <td>

-- Designed and structured a smart home mobile application for a smart device manufacturer
+- Designed and structured a smart home mobile app for a smart device manufacturer
-- Delivered a complete analytical package and interactive MVP prototype within 4 weeks to support stakeholder validation of the Energy Saving Mode feature
+- Delivered a complete analytical package and interactive MVP prototype within 4 weeks, including Energy Saving Mode to help the client stand out in the smart home market

 </td>
 <td width="220">